garenchiloyan/curious-groups/readme.md

 In the file, genera of groups of (2,3) type, we compute the genera of groups of level 2^M * 3^N where M is at most 4 and N is at most 3.
 Where it says /* elliptic curves of level 72 */, we compute the models of six groups of level 72 and genus 1 using code from Zywina.

-Finally, we need to prove that the groups 8.6.0.1 x 9.12.0.1 and 8.6.0.6 x 9.12.0.1 are not curious by proving that they do not contain any proper, arithmetically admissible subgroups of genus less than 2
+Finally, we need to prove that the groups H := 8.6.0.1 x 9.12.0.1 and 8.6.0.6 x 9.12.0.1 are not curious by proving that they do not contain any proper, arithmetically admissible subgroups of genus less than 2.
+This is done by first analyzing what the subgroups of the intersection of SL(2,Z/72Z) and H are of genus 1.
+We then see that there are no proper, arithmetically admissible subgroups D of H such that the subgroup of D of matrices of determinant 1 is equal to those aforementioned subgroups of the intersection of H and SL(2,Z/72Z) of genus 1